-Guide to Investing in the Middle East
+A Guide to Investing in the Middle East

-The Middle East has become a popular investment destination, given its extensive energy resources and rapidly growing population.
+The Middle East has become a popular investment destination, given its extensive energy resources and a rapidly growing population.
 While many countries in the region rely on crude oil to support their growth, some forward-looking governments have spent their historically large budget surpluses on public works and other projects designed to stimulate their domestic economies.
 Others have enacted changes that could encourage investment and growth over the coming years.

-In this article, we will take a closer look at the Middle Eastern economy and how investors can gain exposure using ETFs, ADRs, and foreign stocks.
+Here, we will take a closer look at the Middle Eastern economy and how investors can gain exposure using ETFs, ADRs, and foreign stocks.

 Broadly Investing in the Middle East